johnlaudun/jln/teaching/courses/370-ta/index.md

 As participants work through the course, they are expected to:

-1.  understand the basics of text processing in Python
+1. understand the basics of text processing in Python,

-2.  build upon those basics to develop approaches to text processing
+2. build upon those basics to develop approaches to text processing,

-3.  apply those approaches to a set of texts (a corpus)
+3. apply those approaches to a set of texts (a corpus),

-4.  develop a corpus of their own and articulate the better approaches to that corpus
+4. develop a corpus of their own and articulate the better approaches to that corpus,
+5. use the methods we have explored to map that corpus and to derive interesting insights, and
+6. communicate those insights in research notebooks that are richly reported with code that is clearly commented.

 We will use a variety of data sets throughout the course, and it is expected that those data sets, also known as corpora in some instances,